karatelabs/karate/karate-core/README.md

 * driver.alwaysWait = false
 ```

-It is good practice to set it back to `false` if there are subsequent steps in your feature that do not need to "always wait".
+It is good practice to set it back to `false` if there are more steps in your feature that do not need to "always wait".

-Use `driver.alwaysWait = true` only if absolutely necessary - since each `wait()` call has a slight performance penalty.
+Use `driver.alwaysWait = true` only if absolutely necessary - since each `wait()` call (that happens behind the scenes) has a slight performance penalty.

 ### `driver.retryInterval`
 To *temporarily* change the default [retry interval](https://github.com/intuit/karate#retry-until) within the flow of a script (in milliseconds).
 This is very useful when you have only one or two screens that take a *really* long time to load.
-You can switch back to normal mode by setting this to `null` (or `0`), see this example:
+You can switch back to normal mode by setting this to `null` (or `0`), here is an example:

 ```cucumber
 * driver.retryInterval = 10000